geemus/notes/houston_foresight/raw/intro.md

 ## The Forecasting Fallacy (Murrell)

+* Focus Questions from Class:
+  * How good are experts at forecasting?
+  * Why do experts forecast?
 * People are really bad at predicting recessions, GDP, interest rates, exchange rates, media spend, company earnings, TV punditry, stock prices, etc.
 * We must be wary of things that are fantasies, rather than forecasts. ie "delusions with decimal places"

 ## Lecture

+* Superforecasting, Tetlock
+  * Triage the unforecastable - find the 'Goldilocks' zone.
+  * Break problems down into the knowable and unknowable - 'flush ignorance into the open.'
+  * Balance inside and outside views - find comparisons for even seemingly unique events: set up forecast parameters by analogy.
+  * Update your beliefs - practice good mental hygiene even when it's uncomfortable, reflect and critique your assumptions.
+Pay attention and adapt when circumstance change.
+  * Everything is connected - look for counterbeliefs, and inhabit their perspective while considering outcomes if they are correct.
+  * Remove uncertainty by traslating it into numerical probabilities - 50/50, 60/40, 70/30 - with specific timelines - it aids evaluation.
+  * Learn from failure and success - keep score in a forecasting journal.
+* 6 types of Socratic Questions:
+  * Clarifying Thinking & Understanding: Can you give me an example?
+Could you explain further?
+Are you saying...?
+What is the problem you are trying to solve?
+  * Challenging Assumptions: Is that always the case?
+Are you assuming...?
+How could you verify or disprove that?
+What would happen if...?
+  * Examining Evidence & Rationale: Why do you say that?
+How do you know?
+Why?
+What evidence is there that supports...?
+  * Considering Alternative Perspectives: Are there any alternatives?
+What is the other side of the argument?
+What makes your viewpoint better?
+Who would be affected and what would they think?
+  * Considering Implications & Consequences: What are the implications/consequences of...?
+How does that affect...?
+What if you are wrong?
+What does our experience tell us will happen?
+  * Meta Questions: Why do you think I asked that question?
+What does ... mean?
+What is the point of the question?
+What else might I ask?

 # W09: Critiquing Impacts of Change
 ## Reading: Causal Layered Analysis (Inayatullah)
 ## Reading: Futures Wheel (Glenn)